 Said Todd, “Showing me there’s a pothole probably isn’t that difficult.
 But showing me that there was one there for 30 days and the state didn’t know about it, that’s tough.”

 It’s so tough that on MDOT’s claims page advises motorists that the majority of claims are denied under governmental immunity laws, he added.

-So what can a Michigan driver do when there’s pothole damage?
+Aside from filing Michigan pothole claims, what can a driver do when there’s pothole damage?